svennoreillie/soc-core/README.md

 ### Documentation
-* TODO => define the here part

-Documentation of the various components can be found here.
-Example sites are located in the src/html folder of this project.
+Currently, documentation of the various components can be found in the examples which are located in the src/html folder of this project.
+We hope to extend the docs in a later stage of the project.

 ### Use soc-core in your own project